7.x Black Mage Guide

 Downtime and Recovery

 Inevitably when learning a fight (and the job itself), there will be situations where maintaining the rotation perfectly will not be possible, or otherwise interrupted by downtime.
-In these cases, learning how best to either maintain Astral Fire or what to do across the downtime is extremely beneficial.
+In these cases, learning what to best do across downtime is extremely beneficial.

 Handling Downtime and End of Fight